Authors: Leah Pattem & Michel* | Photography: Leah Pattem

 “They stopped everything.
 I suddenly had nothing.
 I had to start again.”

 Michel decided on Spain as he knew he could learn the language quickly.
-On 29 April, he took a bus to Madrid where he saw a Black man and approached him for advice.
+In May, he took a bus to Madrid where he saw a Black man and approached him for advice.
 Michel talks to Black people everywhere he goes, and they almost always help him.
 “He told me about a charity, so I went there immediately.”

 For the past two months, Sercade has been helping Michel with shelter, food, Spanish classes and legal advice, and they organised attending the migrants’ rights protest on the anniversary of the Melilla Massacre, which is where I met Michel.
 He was handed a mic and a script and, despite only speaking basic Spanish, he rose to the challenge and won a roaring applause.